-This post last updated on 5 May 2025
+This post last updated on 20 June 2025

-In brief, I think it best to allow the dust to settle, and wait until systems are in place to deal with the new tariffs and restrictions.
+When President Trump placed tariffs on Canadian goods in February of this year, I temporarily suspended sales of all paper books to the United States — I thought it best to allow the dust to settle, and wait until systems were in place to deal with any new costs and restrictions.

 I say this tongue in cheek, but still…